 The directors of the managing agency are executives of the related Group Companies.
-The directors received total remuneration of USD 8.4 m (2016: USD 7.5 m) from related Group Companies during the year.
-It is not practicable to allocate this between their services as executives of Group companies and their services as directors of AMAL.
+The directors received total remuneration of USD 6.0m (2017: USD 8.4m) from related Group Companies during the year.
+It is not practicable to allocate this between their services as executives of Group Companies and their services as directors of AMAL.

-The active underwriter received remuneration of USD 0.8m (2016: USD 0.7m) during the year based on the allocation of his service as active underwriter as a proportion of his service to other AXIS Group entities.
+The active underwriter received remuneration of USD 0.2m (2017: USD 0.4m) during the year based on the allocation of his service as active underwriter as a proportion of his service to other AXIS Group entities.